Mickey Maguire (Shameless): Character biography

-When the actor is asked about Mickey's age, he answers "I don’t have an answer for you.
-It’s actually something that has been joked about on set for a little while now because no one seems to know!
+When actor Noel Fisher is asked about Mickey's age, he answers, "I don't have an answer for you.
+It's actually something that has been joked about on set for a little while now because no one seems to know!
 My idea is that he is a few years older than Ian.
-I wouldn’t think more than three though but again, I’m totally making this up".

-The only reference in the show is in Season 3, where Mickey says that he's not going back to school because he'd still be a freshman due to not passing classes the previous year.
-However, the fact that he was explicitly stated to be in juvie at the time of his incarceration indicates that he has to be at most 17 when he is released from juvie for the last time (in Season 3).
+I wouldn’t think more than three, though, but again, I'm totally making this up."
+The only reference in the show is in Season 2, where Mickey says that he's not going back to school because he'd still be a freshman due to not passing classes the previous year.
+However, the fact that he was explicitly stated to be in juvie at the time of his incarceration indicates that he has to be at most 17 when he is released from juvie for the last time in Season 3.

-In Season 1, Mickey's presented as the neighborhood thug, violent and homophobic, but as the series goes on it is revealed to the audience that he's secretly gay.
-This was seen when he initially fights Ian but they end up having sex.
-The pair begin a secret fling behind the back of Mandy and his father.
+In Season 1, Mickey is presented as the neighbourhood thug, violent and homophobic, but as the series goes on, it is revealed to the audience that he's secretly gay.
+This was seen when he initially fights Ian Gallagher, but they end up having sex.
+The pair begin a secret fling behind the back of both Mandy — Mickey's sister and Ian's fake girlfriend — and more importantly, Mickey's father.

-In the third season, Mickey is spending time with Ian after the rest of the Gallagher children are taken away by child protective services, Mickey lets him stay at his house since his father Terry was away on an extended hunting trip.
+In the third season, Mickey is spending time with Ian after the rest of the Gallagher children are taken away by social services.
+Mickey lets him stay at his house since his father Terry is away on an extended hunting trip.
 However, Terry ends up coming home early and catches Mickey and Ian having sex.
-He beats both of them, and forces Ian to watch Mickey being raped by a prostitute.
+He beats both of them and forces Ian to watch Mickey being raped by Svetlana, a prostitute.
 Afterwards, Mickey goes to great lengths to avoid Ian.
-Eventually, Mickey marries the prostitute Svetlana but he and Ian have sex on Mickey's wedding day.
+Eventually, Mickey is forced to marry Svetlana to Ian's disappointment.